kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 ### Terms & Definitions
 A common language helps us all mean the same thing.
-See the glossary at [url_link_goes_here](https://google.com).
-The first use of a new term is linked from here to that glossary.
+The first use of a new term is linked from there to here.

 <a name="job"></a>
 **job**